-University of Essex is inviting applications for Mathematical Sciences Doctoral Scholarships for 2017-18 academic year.
+The University of Essex is inviting applicants for the Mathematical Sciences Doctoral Scholarships for the academic year 2019-20.
 UK, EU and international students can apply for these endowments.

 The aim of the Mathematical Sciences Doctoral award is to enable and encourage academically able students from any nationality.